privacygmail cleanupemail security

 • Use client-side tools (no employee access possible)

-• Choose companies with strong access controls
+• Pick companies with strong access controls

 • Verify encryption practices